PokemonRedAndBlue/PokemonRedAndBlue/README.md

 - Slides: attatched on carmen

 ## Backlog
 No Backlog for this sprint yay!
 We did everything we planned from the begining (miraculously)!
+Just contains a few of out goals at the begining of the sprint.

 ## License
 See LICENSE file.